-In her quest to promote Kristang cuisine further, Chef Melba is currently running a supper club dubbed 'Dine with Mel' from her home at Ara Damansara.
+In her quest to promote Kristang cuisine further, Chef Melba is currently running a supper club dubbed ‘Dine with Mel’ from her home at Ara Damansara.
 The traditional dishes that she prepares for her guests are all based on recipes that were passed down from generation to generation in her own family.
-The unique thing about Kristang cuisine is that it varies from each household and thus a different identity wherever you taste it.
+The unique thing about Kristang cuisine is that it varies from each household and thus has a different identity wherever you taste it.
 For this episode of Malaysian Chefs Cook at Home, Chef Melba shares a simplified version of a kaya and pulut recipe that her mother used to make.
 One that will bring back the nostalgia of your childhood.

 - 10 Egg yolks